 Lean Protein: Pangasius fish is a rich source of lean protein, which is essential for muscle development and repair.
 It provides the necessary amino acids without excess fat.

-Omega-3 Fatty Acids: This fish is known to contain omega-3 fatty acids, which are heart-healthy and contribute to reduced inflammation and improved cardiovascular health.
+Omega-3 Fatty Acids: This fish is known to contain omega-3 fatty acids, which are heart-healthy and contribute to reducing inflammation and improving cardiovascular health.

 Low in Calories: Baking the fish with minimal oil keeps the calorie count low, making it suitable for those aiming to manage their weight.